St. Martin's Cathedral, Utrecht: History

 In 1580 the Utrecht city government devolved the cathedral from the Diocese of Utrecht to local Calvinists.
 From then on Protestant services were held in the building with one brief exception, in 1672 and 1673, during the Franco-Dutch War, when Catholic Masses were again held in the cathedral.
-A year after the French retreat, the still unfinished and insufficiently supported nave collapsed on 1 August 1674 during a massive storm that caused a tornado.
+A year after the French retreat, the still unfinished and insufficiently supported nave collapsed on 1 August 1674 during the 1674 derecho.
 Over the subsequent centuries, much of the enormous building fell into further neglect.
 The pitiable state of the cathedral led to some small restoration activities in the nineteenth century, followed by major renovations in the early twentieth century with the aim of returning the cathedral to its original state.
 However, the nave was never rebuilt.

 The Catholic Church remained strong within Utrecht following the Reformation but was legally obliged to worship discreetly in clandestine churches (schuilkerken).
 One of these churches, St. Gertrude's, later became the principal cathedral of the Old Catholic Church of the Netherlands.

 The Catholic Church, during the 1853 reestablishment of the episcopal hierarchy in the Netherlands, designated the former St. Catherine's Church of the Carmelites as the cathedral of the Roman Catholic Archdiocese of Utrecht.